libertyh/SpeechCortex/README.md

 There is a short [tutorial video](https://www.youtube.com/watch?v=Q0zulm4ciRI&ab_channel=LibertyHamilton) available on YouTube.

+The viewer shows a left hemisphere brain reconstruction with electrodes recorded from patients with intractable epilepsy as they listened to speech.
+The receptive fields for different types of models can be shown by clicking on individual electrodes and choosing the features of interest from the dropdown menus.
+Stimulation data is also shown by changing the far right dropdown menu.

 This viewer was created by Liberty Hamilton at The University of Texas at Austin, 2021.